Purdue-CS193/homework-0-vkanagala7/index.md

 ## Welcome to GitHub Pages :D

+# Vaibhav's First CS193 Homework

+- The TAs are very cool
+- My classmates are very cool
+- I like the building

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.